 - First create the Linux Compute instance and then allow SSH access to the Compute instance from Internet

 - Now generate the SSH key pair using puttygen.
 Read the below article for generation how to generate ssh key pair from puttygen.

-Important thing to Note: We should copy the public key generated and dont use the save public key button Now we can use that ssh key pair to log in to Compute instance with the putty client
+The important thing to note: We should copy the public key generated and don’t use the save public key button Now we can use that ssh key pair to log in to Compute instance with the putty client

-3. Now login to the Oracle cloud service i. you can go to http://cloud.oracle.com, click Sign In, and select the Public Cloud Services value for your region from the My Services – Select Data Center dropdown list.
-Either way you must provide an identity domain, user name, and password to sign in.
+3. Now login to the Oracle cloud service i. you can go to https://cloud.oracle.com, click Sign In, and select the Public Cloud Services value for your region from the My Services – Select Data Center dropdown list.
+Either way, you must provide an identity domain, user name, and password to sign in.

 ii.
 Identify your service and click on it iii.
 Make a note of the public IP address for the server iv.
-Add the public key submit and put the public key obtained in above steps or if you are creating new compute instance, we can supply the same public key at the same time
+Add the public key submit and put the public key obtained in the above steps or if you are creating a new compute instance, we can supply the same public key at the same time

 - Now lets see How to login to Linux with SSH private key from window client

 Run the PuTTY program.